 The inventory of all companies in a supply chain is a proxy for the length of the chain.
 In general, every company maintains two to three months of sales in stock (either as raw materials, production, finished products or stock in transport).
 With the average supply chain consisting of five or six companies, the stock depth can be as large as one year's worth of sales.
-An economy consists of supply chains selling to each other.
+An economy consists of chains of companies selling to each other.
 Shell, for example, ships naphtha to SABIC, which produces monomers for Royal DSM, selling resins to AkzoNobel, delivering paint to Unilever, which in turn sells packaged food to retailers for sale to end customers.
-This paper will show that the supply chain with its differing inventory levels is the link between expenditures at end-market level and industrial production at the beginning.
-A sound analysis of these effects will explain why this bullwhipping occurs.
+This paper will show that the supply chain with its inventories is the link between expenditures at end-market level and industrial production at the beginning and that analyzing these effects can help understand why this bullwhipping occurs.